RituPande/ritupande.github.io/_posts/2024-03-19-Groups-and-Group-Representations.md

 1 + 0 =  1 mod 2
 1 + 1 =  0 mod 2

-We see that the if we divide group G into two sets of even and odd integers, its behavior is similar to that of group H.
+Dividing two group G into two sets of even and odd integers, one can see that its behavior is similar to that of group H.
 Let us consider a function ***f***:
 $$ f: Z /rightarrow Z/2Z$$
 that maps each *even* element of G to $$0 \in H$$ and each *odd* element of G to $$1 \in H$$